RAF Kings Cliffe: 56th Fighter Group

 The 56th Fighter group spent its time at Kings Cliffe learning RAF fighter control procedures and training for combat with new Republic P-47 Thunderbolts and did not fly any operational missions.
 In April 1943, the group was transferred to the 65th Fighter Wing and moved to RAF Horsham St Faith.

 20th Fighter Group

 On 26 August 1943, the 20th Fighter Group arrived from March AAF California.
 The group was under the command of the 67th Fighter Wing of the VIII Fighter Command.
-Aircraft of the 20th were identified by a black/white stripes along their cowlings and tails.

 The group consisted of the following squadrons: